 Use the SQL Server resource provider adapter to expose SQL databases as a service of Azure Stack.
 After you install the resource provider and connect it to a SQL Server instance, you and your users can create databases for cloud-native apps, websites that are based on SQL, and workloads that are based on SQL without having to provision a virtual machine (VM) that hosts SQL Server each time.

 SQL Server Resource Provider Adapter architecture

 The resource provider is not based on, nor does it offer all the database management capabilities of Azure SQL Database.
 For example, elastic database pools and the ability to dial database performance up and down automatically aren't available.
-However, the resource provider does support the same create, read, update, and delete (CRUD) operations that available in Azure SQL Database.
+However, the resource provider does support similar create, read, update, and delete (CRUD) operations.

 The resource provider is made up of three components: